samstk/BaremetalRPI/README.md

 The OsDEV wiki also contains helpful resources that I have looked at and used (such as the stacktracing) https://wiki.osdev.org/

+## Aims
+To make a simple OS for my handheld device which runs on a 3a+.
+In order to do this, I've used C++.
+At the moment though, many language features of C++ will not work.

 ## Compiler
 This compilation uses AArch64 bare-metal target compiler (aarch64-none-elf), from ARM.
 Since the development platform that I am using is Windows, I have